Good Data Corporation: Online integrated issue power of K-content

+Good Data's 'TV Popularity Evaluation' focused on analyzing online broadcast content-related posts.
+The survey targets programs on 5 terrestrial channels, 21 cable channels, and 4 comprehensive channels.
+It looks at not only current programs but also reactions to upcoming broadcasts, broadcasting station popularity rates, and evaluations of new programs.

 Online Integrated Issue Power of K-Contents, also known as K-Content Online BuzzWorthiness is a metric that measures the buzzworthiness of Korean content across various platforms.
 It is released weekly on Tuesdays.
 It assesses TV and OTT (Over-The-Top) content, including both drama and non-drama programs, as well as the content itself and its performers.
 First released in 2015, the initial version of this research was called the 'Weekly Online TV Evaluation Report'.

 Top 10 TV–OTT shows by search popularity

 Top 10 TV–OTT Shows by Search Popularity is a weekly ranking of K-content based on search keywords.
 The company initiated this research in 2019, with the first weekly results being released in March 2020.